-This document is also serving as an Environmental Assessment (EA) pursuant to the National Environmental Policy Act (NEPA) of the action being taken by the LA TIG under OPA.
-An EA is appropriate here because: (1) the PDARP/PEIS included a thorough evaluation of the potential range of environmental effects that could result from the various restoration approaches and techniques analyzed in the PDARP/PEIS; (2) the analysis of the environmental consequences of those approaches and techniques in the PDARP/PEIS remains valid; (3) the effects of the restoration approaches and techniques, including the projects identified for further planning and environmental review, evaluated in this SRP/EA are within the range of impacts evaluated in the PDARP/PEIS; and (4) any new information regarding the environmental consequences of the restoration approaches and techniques, including the projects identified for further planning and environmental review, evaluated within this SRP/EA are within the range of and consistent with the environmental impacts identified and analyzed within the PDARP/PEIS.
-The EA tiers to and incorporates by reference relevant portions of the PDARP/PEIS.
-Additional restoration planning and environmental review will be conducted as part of a Phase II Restoration Plan and EA or EIS for any projects identified herein for additional restoration planning prior to any decision to fund such project or projects.
+This SRP/EA considered whether: (1) the PDARP/PEIS included a thorough evaluation of the potential range of environmental effects that could result from the various restoration approaches and techniques analyzed in the PDARP/PEIS; (2) the analysis of the environmental consequences of those approaches and techniques in the PDARP/PEIS remains valid; (3) the effects of the restoration approaches and techniques, including the projects selected for further planning and environmental review, evaluated in this SRP/EA are within the range of impacts evaluated in the PDARP/PEIS; and (4) any new information regarding the environmental consequences of the restoration approaches and techniques, including the projects selected for further planning and environmental review, evaluated within this SRP/EA are within the range of and consistent with the environmental impacts identified and analyzed within the PDARP/PEIS.
+The EA tiers from and incorporates by reference relevant portions of the PDARP/PEIS.